alexmolas/alexmolas.github.io/_posts/2025-04-09-semantic-unit-testing.md

 # 'passed': False}
 ```

-Basically, we have want to test the `multiply` function.
+Basically, we have a `multiply` function that we want to test.
 To do so we create a `tester` instance that will use `o3-mini` as a judge.
 Then, we pass the method `multiply` to the `tester`, which internally will build a prompt containing all the information about it.
 Finally, the LLM will decide if the method is correctly implemented or contains a bug.

 # How does it work?

-I've had this project on my todo list for a long time and I never had enough time and motivation to start it, however, some weeks ago [Vincent](https://koaning.io/) released [smartfunc](https://github.com/koaning/smartfunc) (a library to turn docstrings into LLM-functions), and motivated me to start the project -and to be honest I borrowed some design choices from Vincent code.
+I've had this project on my todo list for a long time and I never had enough time and motivation to start it, however, some weeks ago [Vincent](https://koaning.io/) released [smartfunc](https://github.com/koaning/smartfunc) (a library to turn docstrings into LLM-functions), and motivated me to start the project -and to be honest I borrowed some design choices from Vincent's code.
 I also used [llm](https://llm.datasette.io/en/stable/index.html) library by [Simon Willison](https://simonwillison.net/) to access different LLM providers easily.

 The `suite` library does the following.